lihenryhfl/docker_setup/README.md

 # docker_setup

-I have modified a standard machine learning docker container (see https://github.com/ufoym/deepo) with some vim configurations, linux UID/GID/UNAME and permission initializations, as well as a Jupyter Notebook server.
+I have modified a standard machine learning docker container (see https://github.com/ufoym/deepo) with some vim configurations, a Jupyter Notebook server, and with `uid/gid/uname` initialized to agree with your server uid/gid/uname configuration.

 To set this up...